MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-A-General/section-61.57.md

 (i) That person acted as sole manipulator of the flight controls; and

-(ii) The required takeoffs and landings were performed in an aircraft of the same category, class, and type (if a type rating is required).
+(ii) The required takeoffs and landings were performed in an aircraft of the same category, class, and type (if a class or type rating is required).

 (2) The takeoffs and landings required by paragraph (b)(1) of this section may be accomplished in a full flight simulator that is—